Center Of Gravity Indicator (COG) Settings & Strategy

 Bearish Divergence

-#3 Combining COG with RSI
+#3.
+Combining COG with RSI

 Open a chart and put these 2 indicators on the chart.
 The first one is a 10-period COG and the other is a 14-period Relative Strength Index.
-You need to plot the RSI with special setting.
+You need to plot the RSI with a special setting.
 Make the overbought and oversold levels different.
 Keep anything above 50 as overbought and keep anything below 50 as oversold.
 Plot the overbought and oversold levels in different colors.

-Also, draw a horizontal line at around the midpoint of the COG indicator.
+Also, draw a horizontal line around the midpoint of the COG indicator.
 You can not calculate the exact midpoint as the COG overbought and oversold levels are not fully defined.
 So you can draw a line at approximately the midpoint.

 COG RSI Combo